Last Update: March 2023

 As well, 10 consecutive days of teaching in the same “Daily OT” assignment = grid payment.

-If you ever pick up an assignment in SmartFind and then find yourself teaching for the same regular classroom teacher for 10 consecutive days (Principal asks you to remain as the position is unfilled), you are entitled to be paid grid rate retroactive to the first day of the assignment.
+If you ever pick up an assignment in SmartFind and then find yourself teaching for the same regular classroom teacher for 10 consecutive days (Principal asks you to remain as the position is unfilled), you are entitled to be paid the grid rate retroactively to the first day of the assignment.
 On the 10th day, touch base with your administrator who needs to complete an electronic form in the EIL system so that you will be paid as an LTO Teacher (CA Clauses 3.03/12.01.02).

 If you haven’t already done so, get your QECO rating done (qeco.on.ca).
 QECO’s processing time can take months.
 Note: a rating from OSSTF does not work in the elementary panel.

 Without a QECO rating on file at the Board Office, you will not be paid your proper rate.
 It is the responsibility of the OT to provide the Board with a QECO Rating Statement prior to the first day of employment.
 If the OT fails to provide the Board with the QECO Rating Statement prior to the first day of employment, the OT will be paid the Short Term Occasional Rate (Daily Rate which is currently $253.00 that includes vacation and statutory holiday pay) until the QECO Rating Statement is provided at which time your pay will be adjusted retroactively to the first day of the first LTO.
 If this is your second, third, fourth, etc. LTO, your pay will only be adjusted to the first of the month (CA Clause 12.05).
-As well, if you have teaching experience to claim, for instance, LTOs and Permanent experience from another Board, get this in ASAP.
+Also, if you have teaching experience to claim, for instance, LTOs and Permanent experience from another Board, get this in ASAP.
 Your years of experience pay will only be adjusted to the first of the month once received (CA Clause 12.06).

 Submit these documents to Payroll immediately and ask for confirmation they are received.